aimeos/aimeos-docs/src/frontend/html/account-components.md

 ## Templates

-You can adapt the templates for the sections by overwriting the templates in you own extension or configuring alternative template names:
+You can adapt the templates for the sections by overwriting the templates in your own extension or configuring alternative template names:

 * [account history body](../../config/client-html/account-history.md#template-body)
 * [account history header](../../config/client-html/account-history.md#template-header)